It’s a really important question for EV owners: How much does it cost to charge an electric car?

 This is where it gets really cheap.

-Let’s use 7p / kWh to illustrate (that rate is publicly available as of Nov 2025 on intelligent/smart EV products).
+Let’s use 7p / kWh to illustrate (that rate is publicly available in 2026 on intelligent/smart EV products).

 Full 60 kWh charge at 7p / kWh